ChangePool/cardano-improvement-proposals/incentives/response.md

     <i>Figure 1 - <a href="https://www.bitesizelearning.co.uk/resources/maslows-hierarchy-of-needs-theory">Maslow's Hierarchy of Needs Theory</a></i>
 </p>

-Game theory will only take us so far (Amadae, 2016).
+Amadae (2016) suggests that game theory will only take us so far. _Figure 1_ illustrates a theory of motivation developed by Maslow (1943).
+In Maslow's hierarchy, the lower levels represent basic survival needs and tend to be win-lose situations, also referred to as zero sum.
+In a zero sum situation, one person's gain is another person's loss.
+In the Cardano ecosystem, the amount of ADA available is finite.
+ADA delegated to a stake pool is not available for delegation to other pools.
+Therefore, the Cardano incentive mechanism involves a zero sum, win-lose situation representing only the most basic human needs.

+Higher levels in Maslow's hierarchy tend to be positive sum, or win-win situations, driven by innovation, collaboration and trade.

 ## Rationale

-Who in Cardano will make choices based on their beliefs and values to challenge the larger culture of scarcity?
+Who in Cardano will make choices based on their beliefs and values to challenge the cultural norms driven by scarcity?

 ## References